201SpaceEcho/German-AI-Prompt-Library/README.md

 Rather than simply collecting prompts, the aim is to evaluate how different prompting strategies influence learning outcomes.
 Each prompt is designed for a specific learning objective and can be adapted to different proficiency levels.

+## Approach

+This repository is structured as a set of experimental AI learning tools rather than a static prompt collection.

+Each prompt is designed, tested, and iterated based on observed learning outcomes.

 ## Objectives

 - Create reusable prompts for German learners.